groskwik/PC-G850VS/README.md

 ## Calculator to PC

--Check EDITOR contains by pressing [E] key then the DOWN arrow :
+- Check EDITOR contents by pressing [E] key then the DOWN arrow :
 Press [ON/BREAK] key to return to global TEXT EDITOR screen.
 - Delete any previous text in the EDITOR area by pressing [D] key, then confirm by [Y]